GabrielMatozo/GabrielMatozo/README.md

 ### About me

-I'm a {junior developer} in progress...
+I'm a junior developer in progress...

 - 🌐 technical and intermediate English
 - 📚 Studying Computer Science at CENTRO UNIVERSITÁRIO NOSSA SENHORA DO PATROCINIO